Buyer’s Considerations Congratulations!

 Bottom line, when your purchase property from a bank, it is a “my way or the highway” approach.
 On the other hand, if you as the buyer fail to close the transaction when you promised and you require additional time, the bank often reserves the ability to charge you additional amounts of money; i.e. "Penalties", to extend the closing date.

 Finally, keep in mind that under IL law if the property you are purchasing from the REO is in a homeowners association in which assessments are paid, as the buyer you could be responsible for paying up to six (6) months of past due assessments and the Association's fees incurred to collect the same.
 (Currently a movement in Springfield to limit the amount HOAs can recover to a total of nine (9) months of assessments.)

 There Are Three (3) Key Items That A Buyer Needs To Bring With Them In Order To Successfully Close A Real Estate Transaction:

-*NOTE: IL law requires that if the funds needed to close exceed $50,000.00 that the buyer MUST arrange to have the funds wired to the closing location in advance of the closing.
+*NOTE: IL law requires that if the funds needed to close are $50,000.00 or greater, that the buyer MUST arrange to have the funds wired to the title company in advance of the closing.